RobSpectre/Twilio-Queue-Demo/README.md

 # Queue Demo

-A fun five minute demo in Python featuring the new TwiML verb Queue and Twilio Client.
+A fun ten minute demo in Python featuring the new TwiML verb Queue and Twilio Client.
+This little step-by-step guide takes you through building your own demo with Twilio's new [<Queue>](http://www.twilio.com/docs/api/twiml/queue) TwiML verb.

+Want to take Queue for a spin or show it to your friends?
+Try this below.

 ## Features